getlantern/flashlight/README.md

 server - handles requests from an upstream flashlight client proxy and actually proxies them to the final destination

-Using CloudFront, flashlight has the ability to masquerade as running on a different domain than it is.
-The client simply specified the "masquerade" flag with a value like "thehackernews.com".  flashlight will then use that masquerade host for the DNS lookup and will also specify it as the ServerName for SNI (though this is not actually necessary on CloudFront).
+Using CloudFlare, flashlight has the ability to masquerade as running on a different domain than it is.
+The client simply specified the "masquerade" flag with a value like "thehackernews.com".  flashlight will then use that masquerade host for the DNS lookup and will also specify it as the ServerName for SNI (though this is not actually necessary on CloudFlare).
-The Host header of the HTTP request will actually contain the correct host (e.g. getiantem.org), which causes CloudFront to route the request to the correct host.
+The Host header of the HTTP request will actually contain the correct host (e.g. getiantem.org), which causes CloudFlare to route the request to the correct host.

 ### Usage